sjorsjes/buurthuiskeijenburg/README.md

 # Buurthuis Keijenburg

-Deployment is triggered after push and every night on the `master` branch using [Buddy](https://app.buddy.works).
+Deployment is triggered after push and every night on the `main` branch using Github Actions.

 -   [ ] homepage updaten
 -   [x] dingen op Keijenburg > in het nieuws kunnen plaatsen